-The packaged food industry, which includes household brands that consumers know and love, is the highest performing industry in this analysis with an average score of 37 out of 100.
-While the packaged food industry includes many leaders, there is a significant range in performance, from a high of 82 points to a low of 9 points.
+The Packaged Food industry remained the highest performer with an average score of 47 out of 100.
+While the Packaged Food industry includes many leaders, there is a significant range in performance, from a high of 87 to a low of 14.

 Areas of Strength

 17 of the 18 companies have water use or efficiency targets for their operations, while five have set risk-differentiated or context-based water targets.

 Mars Inc. has set context-based goals to ensure that water use along its value chain is within annually renewable levels depending on the watershed.
 The company aims to halve the gap between its 2015 water use and sustainable water use by 2025.
 Mars set more ambitious water intensity targets for facilities in water-scarce regions, and will require 20 of its factories within the highest water-risk regions to complete water stewardship reviews in accordance with the Alliance for Water Stewardship.